The New gate is located on the west side of the old city . It was opened in 1889 to allow an easier access to the Christian quarter.

 Click on the photos to view in higher resolution…

-Another view of the gate.
+Another view of the gate:

 An interesting detail can be seen near the gate – a Shield of David (“Magen-David”) is embedded in the wall near the corner of the wall.

-Excavations (2003) - The excavations were conducted along the wall, east of the new gate.
-In the 4 areas that were opened, the archaeologists identified findings dated from the 10th C AD.
+Excavations (2003) – The excavations were conducted along the wall, east of the new gate.
+In the 4 areas that were opened, the archaeologists identified findings dated from the 10th century AD.
 They concluded that the present wall in the north-western section was built on the remains of fortifications from earlier periods.
 The ancient walls therefore dictated the course of the newer 16th C Ottoman wall which stands today.
-Traces of a Crusader-era gate, perhaps "Lazarus gate", was unearthed 150M to the east of the new gate, near the corner of the wall.
-It was the "new gate" of the Crusaders period, built to allow easy access for the pilgrims to the Holy Sepulcher after they were forbidden to enter through Damascus gate.
+Traces of a Crusader-era gate, perhaps “Lazarus gate”, was unearthed 150M to the east of the new gate, near the corner of the wall.
+It was the “new gate” of the Crusaders period, built to allow easy access for the pilgrims to the Holy Sepulcher after they were forbidden to enter through Damascus gate.

 BibleWalks.com – walk with us through the sites of the Holy Land